emberjs/rfcs/0000-update-glimmer-template-truthiness-semantics.md

 ## Drawbacks

 We further separate ourselves from Handlebars by not supporting `[]` as a falsy value.
-This makes the learning curve for `HTMLBars` (our version) just a little steeper when coming from Handlebars.
+This makes the learning curve for Glimmer just a little steeper when coming from Handlebars.

 ## Alternatives